 In addition to the site considerations discussed in 5.1, the design and operation of oxygen compressors also require special knowledge and precautions.
 Monitoring systems are recommended that can detect the onset of dangerous operating conditions and take appropriate actions to mitigate their consequences.
-Parameters and the systems that may be monitored include discharge temperature, compressor vibration, operating pressures, seal system, lube oil system as well as surge control system.
-A high gas discharge temperature alarm and shut-down device should be located at the discharge of each compressor stage.
-Consult the system supplier's operating manual for monitoring system parameters.
+Parameters and the systems that can be monitored include discharge temperature, compressor vibration, operating pressures, as well as seal system, lube oil system and surge control system.
+Consult the equipment supplier's operating manual for system monitoring recommendations.
 Special considerations should be given to personnel exposure, access and emergency response.